 59. Inductance: Relate rate of current change, voltage, and inductance of an inductor.
 Determine and explain the work needed to change the current through an inductor.
 This includes relating the work to the energy in the magnetic field.

-60. RL: Describe and calculate the time-dependency of the current and voltage of an inductor.
+60. RL time: Describe and calculate the time-dependency of the current and voltage of an inductor.
 Exponential decay to equilibrium after throwing a switch.
 Includes calculating and using the time constantant.

 62. Impedance: Calculate, model, and apply the impedance of components in ac circuits.
 Includes calculating capacitive, inductive, and total reactance in a circuit, and calculating and explaining the phase angle and power factor.